Ethical Management

 New Employee Orientation

-We have included ethical management in the content of our orientation for new employees to ensure that every new employee has been made known to adhere to our “Ethical Corporate Management Best Practice Principles” and “Code of Conduct”.
-In 2022, among the new employees, 106 of them have completed 2 hours of ethical management training, totaling 212 training hours.
-The in-service employees who have not completed the ethical management education and training in 2022 have finished the training in 2023.
+We have incorporated ethical management into our orientation for new employees to ensure that every new hire understands and adheres to our “Ethical Corporate Management Best Practice Principles” and “Code of Conduct”.
+In 2024, a total of 55 new employees completed the ethical management training, totaling 27.5 training hours..

 External Training

-In 2022, a total of 6 employees applied for external training related to accounting and internal control systems, totaling 113 training hours.
+In 2024, a total of 14 employees applied for external training on accounting and internal control systems, totaling 93 training hours.

 Internal Training